digitalbazaar/jsonld.js/README.md

 Conformance
 -----------

-This library aims to pass the [test suite][] and conform with the following:
+This library aims to conform with the following:

 * [JSON-LD 1.0][],
   W3C Recommendation,